DS202-at-ISU/lab-2-lab_2_team_9/README.md

 **Step 2 Result:** As a team, we found that

+Sale price is off special interest because it’s the main factor people look at when buying a house.
+Other factors that could influences are LotArea, Bedrooms, Year the house was built.
+These are some factors that are also special since they could influence the most important variable which is Sale Price.

 **Step 3 Result:** As a team. we found that

 **Step 4 Result:**